chrsmrrs/tudataset/README.md

 - sklearn
 - torch 1.5
 - torch-geometric

+If you want to use the kernel baseline, you will further need:
 - pybind11
 - libsvm
 - g++

-### Compilation`
+### Compilation of kernel baselines
-In order to execute the kernel baseline you have to compile the Python package.
-If you just want to use the GNN baseline and evaluation scripts, you can skip this step.
+To execute the kernel baselines you have to compile the Python package.
+If you just want to use the GNN baselines, data loaders, and evaluation scripts, you can skip this step.

 Execute the following steps:
 ```Bash